A Characterization for Decidable Separability by Piecewise Testable Languages: Concluding Remarks

 \section{Concluding Remarks}

-Since the decidability results we presented seem to be in strong contrast with the remark of Hunt in the introduction, we briefly comment on this.
-What we essentially do is show that undecidable emptiness-of-intersection for a class $\C$ does not always imply undecidability for separability of $\C$ with respect to some nontrivial class of languages.
+Since the decidability results we presented are in strong contrast with the remark of Hunt~III quoted in the introduction, we briefly comment on this.
+What we essentially show is that undecidable emptiness-of-intersection for a class $\C$ does not always imply undecidability for separability of $\C$ with respect to some nontrivial class of languages.
 In the case of separability with respect to piecewise testable languages, the main reason is basically that we only need to construct intersections of languages from $\C$ with languages that are regular (or even piecewise testable).
-Here, the fact that such intersections can be effectively constructed, together with decidable emptiness and diagonal problems seem to be sufficient for decidability.
+Here, the fact that such intersections can be effectively constructed are, together with a decidable diagonal problem and some mild closure properties, sufficient for decidability.

-Regarding future work, we see many interesting directions and new questions.
+In terms of future work, we see many interesting directions and new questions.
+A first set of problems concerns separability by \ptl and very related topics.
 Which language classes have a decidable diagonal problem?
-Which other characterizations are there for decidable separability by PTL?
 Can Theorem~\ref{theo:decidability} be extended to also give complexity guarantees?
-Can we find similar characterizations for separability by subclasses of PTL, as considered in \citep{HofmanM-icdt15}?
+In particular, although we now know that separability of context-free languages by \ptl is decidable, we do not know what the complexity of the problem is.
+For example, it is not known if this problem is elementary or not.
+Finally, can we find similar characterizations for separability by subclasses of \ptl, as considered in \citep{HofmanM-icdt15}?

-Finally, while we now know that separability of context-free languages by \ptl is decidable, we do not know what is the complexity.
-For example, it is not known if the problem is elementary or not.
+Another interesting set of questions concerns possible generalizations of our result to broader classes of separators.
+Recently, it was shown that \ptl is not the only nontrivial class for which separability is decidable beyond regular languages.
+In~\cite{DBLP:conf/icalp/ClementeCLP17} and \cite{DBLP:conf/lics/CzerwinskiL17} decidability of separability by \emph{regular languages} was proven for classes of integer VASS languages and one counter net languages, respectively.
+Both these language classes are full trios.
+Can one formulate natural equivalent conditions (in the style of Theorem~\ref{theo:decidability}) not only for \ptl separability, but for regular separability or separability by other classes?
+For example, all the cases of which we are aware seem to confirm the following conjecture: under mild robustness conditions, \emph{full trios have decidable regular separability if and only if they have decidable intersection emptiness problem}.
+Such a result would again be close to the remark of Hunt~III that we quoted in the introduction and would make it more precise.

 \segment{Acknowledgments} We would like to thank Tom\'a\v{s} Masopust for pointing us to \citep{DBLP:journals/jacm/Hunt82a} and Thomas Place for pointing out to us that determining if a given context-free language is piecewise testable is undecidable.
 We are also grateful to the anonymous reviewers for many helpful remarks that simplified proofs.